-2 The FIIC determines if a methodology change is material.
+3 The EIC determines if a methodology change is material.
 This determination is made based on the analysis of the currently estimated or potential future impact of the methodology change on the index composition, measured by the changes in the selection and/or weights of the index constituents.
 Fundamental changes in the index construction principles would be generally considered as material.

-MSCI welcomes feedback from any market participants but will also actively source views from its clients or other specific stakeholders (e.g., market regulators and other regulatory agencies).
+MSCI welcomes feedback from any market participants but will also actively source views from its clients or other specific stakeholders (e.g., stock exchanges, market regulators and other regulatory agencies).
 It is important to MSCI that that feedback is obtained from the most appropriate market participants for any consultation topic.
 Exhibit 1 shows the types of index users that MSCI may specifically seek feedback from during a consultation.
+For example, a potential change in market classification of an MSCI Country Index requires information and views about feasibility, impact and design from representatives of all of these types, including small, medium and large benchmark users in each category.
 All regions are also important in this case as investors from different regions may face different challenges in investing in the assets of the country index in question.
 A short list of mandatory client feedback will be defined by the team leading the consultation and discussed with the relevant MSCI client coverage teams.

-Exhibit 1: Sample Consultation Matrix
+Exhibit 1: Sample Consultation Matrix for a Proposed Market Classification Change

 Title Asia Europe Americas

 Asset Owners ✓ ✓ ✓

 Consultants ✓ ✓ ✓

 Active Asset Managers ✓ ✓ ✓

-Passive Asset Managers ✓ ✓ ✓
+Indexed Asset Managers ✓ ✓ ✓

 Broker/Dealers ✓ ✓ ✓

-Once MSCI has gathered all required feedback, the group in charge of the consultation will analyze the views and formulate an informed recommendation that will be presented to, discussed and debated at the FIIC.
-The FIIC will take the final decision on the proposal or escalate to the Index Policy Committee if required.
-The final decision, while considering all the feedback received, may weigh the feedback of some market participants, e.g., Asset Owners, Asset Managers (passive or active), Broker/Dealers, etc., more heavily, depending on the subject of the consultation.
+Once MSCI has gathered all required feedback, the group in charge of the consultation will analyze the views and formulate an informed recommendation that will be presented to, discussed and debated at the EIC.
+The EIC will take the final decision on the proposal or escalate to the Index Policy Committee if required.
+The final decision, while considering all the feedback received, may weigh the feedback of some market participants, e.g., Asset Owners, Asset Managers (indexed or active), Broker/Dealers, etc., more heavily, depending on the subject of the consultation.

-The final decision, including the rationale that has led to it, including those situations where the decision does not fully reflect the view of the majority of participants, is communicated publicly to all market participants at the same time.
+The final decision, including the rationale that has led to it is communicated publicly to all market participants at the same time.
+If the decision does not fully reflect the view of the majority of the consultation participants, this is highlighted in the communication.
 Most consultation participants request that their feedback remain confidential.
 MSCI may nevertheless publicly disclose feedback if specifically requested by respective market participants.
 In that case, the relevant feedback would be published together with the final results of the consultation.